-Gently stretch the dough by pulling your knuckles apart and work your way round until the dough thins.
+Gently stretch the pizza dough by pulling your knuckles apart and work your way round until the dough thins.
 Put it back on a dusted surface and push the thick edges thinner and thinner as far as it will go, stretching all the time until you reach about 12” in diameter.

-To dress the pizza say for a Margherita, spread a ladle full of sieved tomato pulp or passata so it stops just short of the edge.
+To dress the pizza say for a Margherita, spread a ladle full of sieved and pureed tomato pulp or passata so it stops just short of the edge.

 Slide the finished pizza into your hot wood-fired oven( 350-450C) and leave on the hearth for 15 seconds before turning it with a small peel.

 Continue to turn so the edge has faced the fire all the way round.
-When the top is hot and bubbling and the crust just starting to burn, slide a metal peel in and remove the fragrant pizza and drop it on to a plate for serving.
+When the top is hot and bubbling and the crust just starting to spot and burn, slide a small metal peel in and remove the fragrant pizza and drop it on to a plate for serving.

 Sprinkle a bit more sea salt over, a good whack of black pepper and eat hot.

-Pizza and dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.
+Pizza recipes and dough recipes are all over the internet and vary from baker to pizzaiolo but there are few things which crop up again and again in almost every post or video: sugar and yeast and olive oil in the dough.

 This goes for bread making as well.
 The dough will also taste better if retarded overnight or for a couple of nights in the fridge and then brought back to room temperature before you bake.
 The cooler the dough, the more it will ‘pop’ in the oven as the gas in the dough expands rapidly.

 Olive oil is not traditionally added to a pizza dough.
 It is 00 flour, yeast, salt and water.
 Olive oil can be added in small quantities however and will make the dough softer and difficult to crust properly on the hot hearth and is not needed.
 It is added when topping the pizza, as a drizzle and will help to fuse the ingredients together.